Share on Pinterest

 Core Courses

-This course is primarily designed to prepare, train and form the entire body for the complex demands of dancing and performing.
-Movement principles and technical skills will be taught from a fundamental functional and dance anatomy perspective to allow students to develop more confidence, competence and control of their physical range of movement by reinforcing and developing their skills.
+This course is primarily designed to structure, train, and prepare the entire body for the complex demands of dance and performance.
+Movement principles and technical skills will be utilized from a fundamental functional and anatomical perspective.
+Students will develop more confidence, competence and control of their physical range of movement and will reinforce and develop their technical skills.

-The divided line between the dancer as fellow creative artists or the dancers as mere performers remains an open field.
-This course aims in motivating and activating a deep self confidence in young dancers in order to promote the ability to make decisions and understand the movement process also during the usual training class.
+The line between the dancer as a creative artist and the dancer as a performer remains an open field.
+This course aims to motivate and activate a deep self confidence in young dancers, promoting the ability to make decisions and understand the movement process.

 Classes

-In this course, students are introduced to specific dance styles which have contributed to the relation of dance and society both as performative topics as well as cultural heritage.
+In this course, students are introduced to specific dance styles which have contributed to the relationship between dance and society both as performative topics as well as cultural heritage.

-Three forms of dance deeply rooted in a specific cultural context will challenge students to strive for a comprehensive knowledge of the single elements that form a dance act and its relationship with the audience.
-Students are here encouraged in acquiring new skills and broaden their perspectives for a more compelling performance and a more grounded confidence on the stage.
+Our faculty proposes three forms of dance deeply rooted in a specific cultural context.
+Students will gain a comprehensive knowledge of the single elements that form a dance act and its relationship to the audience.
+Students will acquire new skills and are encouraged to broaden their perspective inciting a more compelling performance and grounded confidence on the stage.

 Classes